Biographical Sketch and Vision Statement for New Governor

 AREAS OF PROFESSIONAL INTEREST/EXPERTISE: Although I am not primarily practicing in academic medicine at this time, I remain interested in internal medicine education.
 How internal medicine is presented and taught to trainees impacts the future of our own healthcare and our careers.
 I am particularly interested in how we make our practices patient-centered and evidence-based, and both enjoyable and sustainable.

-I am honored to be nominated for the Governor-elect position.
+I am honored to be the Governor position.
 As I have been involved in many roles over the years, I have learned the benefits of actively participating in the ACP.
 I look forward to continuing to support the College’s efforts:

 - Advocacy – It is crucially important that we internists are included in discussions about how the practice of medicine is being redefined.
 The ACP supports many of the ideals that I believe will lead to high quality, evidence-based, affordable care.